rogiervd/flipsta/doc/index.rst

 Also, it cleverly hides the acronym for "finite-state automaton" in plain view:
 **F**\ lip\ **s**\ t\ **a**.

+.. rubric:: Acknowledgements

+Development of this library was funded by

+-   EPSRC Project EP/I006583/1 (Generative Kernels and Score Spaces for Classification of Speech) within the Global Uncertainties Programme;
+-   a Google Research Award.

+.. rubric:: Contents

 .. toctree::
     :maxdepth: 2